Belem Tower Lisbon: tickets, prices, opening hours and history

 The Belem Tower is an emblematic monument located on the banks of the Tagus River in Lisbon, Portugal.
-The tower was built in the 16th century to defend the city and protect ships bound for the Indies.
-Today, it is considered one of the most important symbols of Manueline architecture in Portugal and is a UNESCO World Heritage Site.
+Built in the 16th century to defend the city and protect ships bound for the Indies, it is today considered one of the most important symbols of Manueline architecture in Portugal and a UNESCO World Heritage Site since 1983.

 Visit the Belem Tower

 A visit to the Belem Tower is a must for any traveller to Lisbon.
 With its thick walls and loophole-like windows, the tower offers a breathtaking view of the Tagus and the city.
-The interior of the tower also houses an exhibition on Portugal’s maritime history, with models of ships and artifacts from the period.
+The interior houses an exhibition on Portugal’s maritime history, with models of ships and artefacts from the period.

 During your visit, you can climb the narrow steps to the roof of the tower to enjoy the panoramic view of the city and its surroundings.
 It is also possible to visit the rooms and corridors of the tower, which contain art and historical artefacts.